onyemaechiezichi-lang/airbnb-clone-project/README.md

      - `payment_date`: Date when the payment was made.
      - `payment_method`: Method used for payment (e.g., credit card, PayPal).
    - **Relationships**: A payment is linked to one booking.

+## Feature Breakdown

+### User Management
+This feature enables users to register, log in, and manage their profiles.
+It ensures that each user can securely access their data and settings.

+### Property Management
+Hosts can create, update, and delete their property listings through this feature.
+This allows for efficient management of available accommodations.

+### Booking System
+This system enables users to search for properties, select dates, and make reservations.
+It streamlines the booking process and enhances user experience.

+### Review System
+Users can leave reviews and ratings for properties they have stayed in.
+This feature fosters transparency and helps future guests make informed decisions.

+### Payment Processing
+This feature handles all payment transactions securely.
+It ensures that users can pay for bookings safely, protecting sensitive financial information.

+## API Security

+### Authentication
+We will implement token-based authentication using JWT to verify user identities.
+This ensures that only authorized users can access certain endpoints.

+### Authorization
+Authorization checks will be enforced to restrict access to resources based on user roles.
+This is crucial for protecting sensitive actions and data.

+### Rate Limiting
+Rate limiting will be implemented to prevent abuse of the API.
+This protects the application from potential denial-of-service attacks and ensures fair usage.

+### Importance of Security
+Securing the APIs is vital to protect user data, prevent unauthorized access, and secure payment information.
+This builds trust with users and safeguards the integrity of the platform.

+## CI/CD Pipeline

+### What is CI/CD?
+Continuous Integration (CI) and Continuous Deployment (CD) are practices that automate the process of code integration and deployment.
+CI/CD pipelines help ensure that code changes are automatically tested and deployed, reducing errors and speeding up development.

+### Importance for the Project
+Implementing CI/CD pipelines is essential for maintaining code quality and facilitating quick iterations.
+It allows the team to deploy updates more frequently and reliably.

+### Tools
+We could utilize tools like GitHub Actions for automating workflows and Docker for containerization.
+These tools simplify the development process and enhance collaboration among team members.